About Core Image

 If none of the built-in filters suits your needs, even when chained together, consider creating a custom filter.
 You’ll need to understand kernels—programs that operate at the pixel level—because they are at the heart of every filter.

 In macOS, you can package one or more custom filter as an image unit so that other apps can load and use them.

 Other important documentation for Core Image includes:

 Core Image Reference Collection provides a detailed description of the classes available in the Core Image framework.

-Core Image Filter Reference describes the built-in image processing filters that Apple provides with iOS and OS X, and shows how images appear before and after processing with a filter.
+Core Image Filter Reference describes the built-in image processing filters that Apple provides, and shows how images appear before and after processing with a filter.

 Core Image Kernel Language Reference describes the language for creating kernel routines for custom filters.